 The Research Like a ProⓇ with DNA Study Group will focus on using autosomal DNA in your genealogical research.
 One of the prerequisites for the study group is to have access to your autosomal DNA test results.
 (See the prerequisite section below).
 You may also wish to include evidence from Y-DNA and mitochondrial DNA tests in your research project, but these tests are not required for the study group.

--15 minute Q&A about the previous assignment
+-10 minute discussion about the previous assignment

--15 minutes Q&A about the next assignment
+-5 minute discussion about the next assignment

 Dates and Lesson Topics